mrock929/flexible_rag_chatbot/README.md

     1. If no code changes have happened, you will only have to do this step the first time.
 1. Once that completes, run `docker-compose up chatbot`
 1. Once that is done you should see some URLs in the terminal.
 Copy the Local URL into a browser (Chrome recommended) to access the app.
+1. Be sure to select the model you want to use from the sidebar.
 1. Once you are done using the app, close the browser tab.
 1. Then, use control + c to stop the docker container in the terminal.
 1. Once the application has stopped (sometimes it just hangs, so start typing anyways), type `docker-compose down` into the terminal to stock the Docker container.